30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 Skip the Line Tours

-Most of the top family attractions in NYC now offer timed tickets that can be pre-booked directly on their website (not requiring you to wait for ages in a long lineup).
+Most of the top family attractions in NYC offer timed tickets that can be pre-booked directly on their website.
+(Avoid waiting for ages in a long lineup!)
 If, however, the dates for your desired attraction are sold out, you can sometimes find tours with availably on sites such as Viator.com.

-See skip-the-line tickets for many top attractions in NYC including the Statue of Liberty, Summit One Vanderbilt, the One World ObservatoryTop of the Rock, and The Empire State Building
+See skip-the-line tickets for many top attractions in NYC including the Statue of Liberty, the 9/11 Museum, Summit One Vanderbilt, The Edge, the One World ObservatoryTop of the Rock, and The Empire State Building

 3. The Statue of Liberty and Ellis Island